Country Bear Jamboree

 The Country Bear Jamboree (also known as the Country Bear Musical Jamboree and the Country Bear Theater, and previously known as the Country Bear Playhouse) is an attraction in the Magic Kingdom theme park at the Walt Disney World Resort, Tokyo Disneyland at Tokyo Disney Resort, and formerly at Disneyland Park at the Disneyland Resort.

 The attraction is a stage show featuring audio-animatronic figures.
 Most of the characters are bears who perform country music.
 Characters rise up to the stage on platforms, descend from the ceiling, and appear from behind curtains.
 The theater includes three audio-animatronic animal heads mounted on the walls who interact with characters on stage.

-Due to popularity, The Country Bear Jamboree was given a "spin-off" show which appeared during the 1984 winter season at Walt Disney World and Disneyland.
-It was called The Country Bear Christmas Special.
-In 1986 it was given a summertime version called The Country Bear Vacation Hoedown.
+Due to popularity, The Country Bear Jamboree was given a two "spin-off" shows.
+One was called The Country Bear Christmas Special, which appeared during the 1984 winter season at Walt Disney World and Disneyland.
+In 1986, another show was a summertime version called The Country Bear Vacation Hoedown.
 This version was so popular at Disneyland that it became the park's standard edition until the attraction's closing in 2001.
 A film based on the attraction, The Country Bears, was released in 2002.